Mariner 10: Venus flyby

 The mission revealed the composition and meteorological nature of the atmosphere of Venus.
 Data from the radio science experiment measured the extent to which radio waves passing through the atmosphere were refracted, which was used to calculate the density, pressure, and temperature of the atmosphere at any given altitude.
 Overall, atmospheric temperature is higher closer to the planet's surface, but Mariner 10 found four altitudes where the pattern was reversed, which could signify the presence of a layer of clouds.
 The inversions occurred at the 56, 61, 63, and 81 km levels, confirming previous observations made by the Mariner 5 encounter.
-The ultraviolet spectrometers identified the chemical substances that comprise Venus' atmosphere.
+The ultraviolet spectrometers identified the chemical substances that comprise Venus's atmosphere.
 The elevated concentration of atomic oxygen in the upper atmosphere showed that the atmosphere is stratified into upper and lower layers that do not mix with each other; photographs of the upper and lower cloud layers corroborated this hypothesis.
-Mariner 10s ultraviolet photographs were an invaluable information source for studying the churning clouds of Venus' atmosphere.
+Mariner 10s ultraviolet photographs were an invaluable information source for studying the churning clouds of Venus's atmosphere.
 The mission researchers believed the cloud features they photographed were located in the stratosphere and upper troposphere, created by condensation; they also concluded that the contrast between darker and lighter features was due to differences in the cloud's absorptivity of UV light.
 The subsolar region was of particular interest: as the sun is straight overhead, it imparts more solar energy to this area than other part of the planet.
 Compared to the rest of the planet's atmosphere, the subsolar region was highly active and irregular.
 "Cells" of air lifted by convection, each up to 500 km wide, were observed forming and dissipating within the span of a few hours; some had polygonal outlines.